intel-analytics/ipex-llm/python/friesian/example/deeprec/README.md

 **Additional Options**:
 - `num_nodes`: The number of nodes to use in the cluster.
 Default to be 1 for local mode.
 - `cores`: The number of cpu cores to use on each node.
 Default to be 8.
-- `workers_per_node`: The number of ps and worker instances to run on each node.
+- `instances_per_node`: The number of ps and worker instances to run on each node.
 Default to be 1.
 For local mode, this value needs to be no less than 2 as there must be at least 1 worker and 1 parameter server.
 - `num_ps`: The number of parameter servers to use.
 Default to be 1.
 - `in_memory`: Whether to run the example based on in-memory data ingestion.
 Default to be False.
 Add `--in_memory` in the running command to enable in-memory data transfer.